usafa-astro-201/2024-spring/06 structured programming and algorithms/README.md

  #### outputs

-For Each set of data print to the screen:
+For each set of data print to the screen:

 - ​    a        - semi-major axis (km)
 - ​    e        - eccentricity